Erin "Syd" Sidney: Beginning

 He was born in Burlington, Vermont in 1982 to an artistic family with a background in music, writing and acting.
 He grew up deeply immersed in the music business.
 His father Don Sidney is a guitarist, songwriter and music business multi-tasker.
 When Syd was a child, Don held various positions in the music business, including; a role at George Wein's Festival Productions (Newport Folk Festival, Newport Jazz Festival and New Orleans Jazz Festival), production manager at the Roseland Ballroom and an executive position at the House of Blues corporation.
 He also provided tour management for rock groups like Lynyrd Skynyrd, Etta James and They Might Be Giants.

-Growing up in the live music circuit and spending time backstage at festivals, Syd had the unique experience of meeting some musical legends and watching musical luminaries like Bonnie Raitt, B. B. King, The Neville Brothers and dozens more from the side of the stage.
+Growing up in the live music circuit and spending time backstage at festivals, Syd had the experiences of meeting various musicians Bonnie Raitt, B. B. King, The Neville Brothers and dozens more from the side of the stage.

 Syd's early musical career was set in motion when a Gretsch drum set his paternal grandfather bought in the 50s made its way his mother's house in Thetford, VT.
 The drums became an everyday part of life for Syd, and soon his skills on the drums developed.
 He quickly branched out into learning the guitar and bass guitar as well.
 By the end of high school Syd was playing school assemblies, parties and local coffee shops.